Cybertas/WriteUps/Easy/Unix/Blunder/writeup.md

  - `nmap -sT -T4 -vv -A -p- -oA Blunder 10.10.10.191`

 Q2: What is the name of the unusual file that dirbusting reveals?
- - scanned for - using /usr/share/wordlists/dirb/big.txt, unable to find any interesting files
+ - scanned for target using /usr/share/wordlists/dirb/big.txt, unable to find any interesting files
+ - used below extensions
  ```
    ffuf -u http://10.10.10.191/FUZZ -w /usr/share/wordlists/dirb/big.txt -e .ext1 .ext2 .ext3
    .php